OmarAndresCuadrado/nvidia-tensorRT-contest-demo/README.md

 I’m going to provided two different installation guides, both of them are simple to reproduce

-General need dependencies and tools
+General need dependencies and tools/

+<hr>
 ### Dependencies needed for option one and two
-<hr>

 ```
 pip install transformers
 pip install torch